TAUSBV/dqf-api/v3/README.md

 **IMPORTANT:** DQF requires all translated segments (edited or not) to be posted for any child project that is directly associated with the translation activity.
 This is necessary both for statistical purposes as well as to enable subsequent POST calls in DQF review projects.

+**Note:** TAUS recomments posting segment content including tags (whenever available) as they are an integral part of the translation/review process.
+DQF will process tags internally.

 <a name="targetSegments"/>
 ## Target Segment Info
 When posting target segment content, DQF distinguishes between two parameters: